ibm-cloud-docs/power-iaas/generating-estimate.md

 |-------------------|-------------------------------------------------------------------------------|
 | Number of dedicated hosts	|   (**Required**) Enter the number of dedicated hosts you want to create.  |
 | Machine type      |   (**Required**) Select the available machine types where you can crreate dedicated host. |
-{: caption="Table 6.
-UI fields in estimating a dedicated host" caption-side="top"}
+{: caption="UI fields in estimating a dedicated host" caption-side="top"}

 To learn more about dedicated host, see [Getting started with dedicated host].